atlantistechnology/sdt-artifacts/README.md

 files, `python -m ast -a` is used for the same purpose.
-Other tools produce canonical representations rather than ASTs, depending on what best serves the needs of a particular language (and depending on what tools are available and their quality).
-While overriding the configuration between different version of a programming language or tool will *probably* not break the code that performs the semantic comparison, not all languages have been tested in all versions (especially for versions that will be created in the future and do not yet exist).
+Other tools produce canonical representations rather than ASTs, depending on what best serves the needs of a particular language (and depending on what tools are available, and their quality).
+While overriding the configuration between different versions of a programming language or tool will *probably* not break the code that performs the semantic comparison, not all languages have been tested in all versions (especially for versions that will be created in the future and do not yet exist).